Forgotten Realms

 Gameplay

-Unlimited Adventures is a construction kit for computer role-playing games, and drew its content from the prior Gold Box engine games,[3] with improved graphics.
+Unlimited Adventures is a construction kit for role-playing video games, and drew its content from the prior Gold Box engine games,[3] with improved graphics.
 SSI's contract with TSR, Inc. required the former to stop using the Gold Box engine, so the company released its development tools.[4][3]
 Games created by users can be shared with other players who also own Unlimited Adventures.
 As of 2022, the program still has an active community of users.[5][non-primary source needed]

 The original game allowed the user to create dungeon modules, some editing and renaming of monsters and characters, and to import pictures and monster sprites.
 However, some art, such as walls, combat backdrops, and title screens, could not be changed in the unmodified game.